BHelmss/BHelmss/README.md

 Brief Introduction

-I am a (soon to be) cybersecurity graduate from the University of Central Missouri.
+I am a cybersecurity graduate from the University of Central Missouri.

 ## Objective